brikis98/yevgeniy-brikman-homepage/_posts/2008-01-25-working-on-mac.md

 Since Macs and PCs use essentially the same hardware nowadays, there is nothing unusual here.
 It's a very solid system with enough horsepower to let me run Eclipse, a web server and half a dozen apps at the same time reasonably well.
-The only standout feature is the built in webcam, which has been largely useless to me, but is a neat toy with some fun software.
+The only standout feature is the built-in webcam, which has been largely useless to me, but is a neat toy with some fun software.

 The only noticeable difference with Apple's hardware is the meticulous effort